gdh1995/vimium-c/README.md

     and inje**c**tion functionality,
   in <span style="color: #a55e18;">**C**</span>-style code for qui**c**ker action and less resource **c**ost.

-It supports Chrome and other Chromium-based browsers whose core versions are >= 38, and supports most of the functionality on a latest Firefox (since version 64.0).
+It (the version in Web Store) supports Chrome and other Chromium-based browsers whose core versions are >= 38, and supports almost all of the functionality on a latest Firefox (since version 64.0).
-If re-compiled from the source code, Vimium C is able to support Chrome 32.
+If re-compiled from the source code, Vimium C is able to support Chromium 32.

 This project is developed by [gdh1995](https://github.com/gdh1995) and licensed under the [MIT license](LICENSE.txt).